Christodoulos I. Stefanadis: Honors and awards

-The American College of Cardiology awarded him the Simon Dack’s Award (2011), which is given annually to the scientist with the most important contribution to the scientific journals of the American College of Cardiology (Journal of the American College of Cardiology, JACC-Cardiovascular Interventions and JACC-Cardiovascular Imaging).
+The American College of Cardiology awarded him the Simon Dack's Award (2011), which is given annually to the scientist with the most important contribution to the scientific journals of the American College of Cardiology (Journal of the American College of Cardiology, JACC-Cardiovascular Interventions and JACC-Cardiovascular Imaging).

+In 2022, he was elected a member of the Academia Europaea.